dauwhe/html-first/README.md

 > What about secondary resources?

 With both of our demo books, we’ve been able to cache secondary resources (including fonts referenced from CSS) without having a list of such resources.
-Such a list is a tremendous burden on authors, and if we can possibly avoid it we should.
+Such a list is a burden on authors.
+But many machine-processing scenarios, as well as use cases outside the browser (such as reading systems) may benefit from a machine-optimized list of such resources.
+Hence we've added an optional JSON manifest.

 > HTML requires a non-empty title element.